Swetha-luffy/credit_card_transaction_analysis/README.md

 Exploratory Analysis
 This section includes basic queries to understand the dataset:

-Total number of transactions
+1.Total number of transactions

-Total amount of transactions
+2.Total amount of transactions

-Average transaction value
+3.Average transaction value

-Transaction Distribution
+4.Transaction Distribution

 Analyze the distribution of transactions based on various factors:

-Transactions by city
+1.Transactions by city

-Transactions by card type
+2.Transactions by card type

-Transactions by expense type
+3.Transactions by expense type

-Transactions by gender
+4.Transactions by gender

-Transactions by year
+5.Transactions by year

 Top N Analysis
 Identify top performers in different categories:

-Top 5 cities with highest transaction volume
+1.Top 5 cities with highest transaction volume

-Top 5 card types with highest transaction volume
+2.Top 5 card types with highest transaction volume

-Top 5 expense types with highest transaction volume
+3.Top 5 expense types with highest transaction volume

 Transaction Trends
 Examine transaction patterns over time:

-Daily transaction volume and value
+1.Daily transaction volume and value

-Weekly transaction volume and value
+2.Weekly transaction volume and value

-Monthly transaction volume and value
+3.Monthly transaction volume and value

 Advanced Queries
 This section contains more complex queries for specific insights: